gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Reflection/Gapotchenko.FX.Reflection.Loader/README.md

 The substantial contributor to the size was ContosoEngine which was about 3 GB unzipped.
-Mr. Alberto Olivetti, Contoso's deployment specialist, quickly recognized an opportunity to use a shared setup of ContosoEngine, which was already present at `C:\Program Files\Common Files\Contoso\Engine` folder.
+Mr. Alberto Olivetti, Contoso's deployment specialist, quickly recognized an opportunity to use a shared setup of ContosoEngine, which was already present at `C:\Program Files\Common Files\Contoso\Engine` directory.

-So the AutoCAD plugin (a .DLL assembly) had to gain an ability to load the dependencies from that folder.
+So the AutoCAD plugin (a .DLL assembly) had to gain an ability to load the dependencies from that directory.

 This is what Alberto did.
 He created `AssemblyLoader` class in AutoCAD plugin assembly with just one method `Activate`: